dimitry/creative_cash/README.txt

 configuration:
 The config file contains the currency file name ("United States") and the random trigger ("3").
 The random trigger can be changed to any integer.
-The currency can be changed to any text file that exists in the project's root directory, as long as that file has the correct format.
+The currency can be changed to any file name/extension that exists in the projects root directory, as long as that file has the correct format.

 currency: